virattt/financial-datasets/README.md

 **Example #2 - generate from 10-K:**

 You can generate a dataset using a `ticker` and `year`.
-An end-to-end code example can be found [here](https://colab.research.google.com/gist/virattt/743872e143034987d20e6a6c7bb9d0a1/intro-financial-datasets.ipynb).
+Colab code example [here](https://colab.research.google.com/gist/virattt/743872e143034987d20e6a6c7bb9d0a1/intro-financial-datasets.ipynb).

 ```python
 from financial_datasets.generator import DatasetGenerator